When being “first” is not a competitive advantage

-Google wasn’t the first search engine, the iPod wasn’t the first mp3 player, DropBox wasn’t the first cloud filesystem, Lotus wasn’t the first spreadsheet, Dell wasn’t the first PC manufacturer, and Cisco didn’t invent the router.
-Yet they are the market leaders.
-Indeed, their market’s greatest innovators.
+Google wasn’t the first search engine, the iPod wasn’t the first MP3 player, DropBox wasn’t the first cloud filesystem, Excel wasn’t the first spreadsheet, Dell wasn’t the first PC manufacturer, Facebook wasn’t the first social network, and Cisco didn’t invent the router.
+Yet they are both the market leaders and their market’s greatest innovators.

-Being first does imply innovation, but also faults and weakness.
+Being first does imply innovation, but also implies the faults of “version one.”
 The first electric car, while innovative, was pretty bad by most standards—short-range, sluggish, unattractive, and constantly in the repair shop2.

 2 Tesla solved the first three of these four qualities, further demonstrating the point.
 Counter-point: Tesla was the first to create good-enough batteries, first to realize that “performance” was non-negotiable, and first to figure out how to leverage the different engineering constraints of EV to create the safest sedan ever made.

 So too with software—“v1.0” might imply novelty, but it also implies “buggy” and “incomplete.”
 Who wants their business to depend on a v1.0 product?

 Even if you consider WP Engine to be nothing more than an imitator of this competitor (we’re not, but that’s a story for another time), the electric car analogy is apt, because in fact we’re an improvement in almost every way.
 We’re not the first electric car; instead we’re Tesla.